 The Furtado 5 employs all this and more- this model includes mixed wheels, SRAM Eagle Transmission, and a sag window to streamline suspension setup.
 Plus, just when you thought the Furtado 5’s all-carbon frame couldn’t get any better- you’ll have the luxury of the built-in Glovebox for storing your smallest necessities.
 An included tool wallet and tool purse make storing and accessing tools quick and convenient.

-When it comes to the benefits of the Furtado 5, the list goes on and on.
+When it comes to the benefits of the Furtado 5, the list goes on and on making it one of the best mountain bikes for women.
 If you’re on the hunt for a female-oriented, tech-savvy bike, look no further!

 If you’re set on a hardtail, the Fathom 2 from Giant should definitely make it on your list.
 Built around a lightweight ALUXX SL aluminum frame, the Fathom 2 makes traction and speed top priorities.
 This bike is all about the details- a 75-degree seat tube angle, for example, amplifies your pedaling strength while tackling uphills.
 The Fathom 2 features a Giant Crest 34 suspension fork with 130mm of leeway for absorbing pesky trail irregularities and a Shimano Deore 1 x 10 drivetrain.